StackVista/stackstate-docs/setup/cli/cli-sts.md

 After installation, the `sts` command will be available for the current user on both the Powershell terminal and the command prompt (cmd.exe).

 {% endtab %}
-{% tab title="Manual" %}
+{% tab title="Manual install steps" %}

 Open a **Powershell** terminal (version 5.1 or later) and run the steps below.
-This can be done one step at a time, or all together as a single script.
+This can be done one step at a time, or joined together as a single script.
+After installation, the `sts` command will be available for the current user on both the Powershell terminal and the command prompt (cmd.exe).

+1. If you are running the old `sts` CLI.
+[Upgrade to the version released together with StackState v5.0 \(`stac`\)](/setup/cli/cli-stac.md#upgrade).
-1. Set the source version and target path:
+2. Set the source version and target path:
     ```powershell
     $CLI_PATH = $env:USERPROFILE +"\stackstate-cli"
     If (!(test-path $CLI_PATH)) { md $CLI_PATH }